-Planning Approved for Change of Use (former pub to 3 new homes) in the Louth Conservation Area
+Planning Approved for Change of Use of pub to 3 new homes in the Conservation Area

 New Homes | Kidgate | Louth | Lincolnshire